robbyklein/OptimizeRK/README.md

-﻿# OptimizerK
+﻿# OptimizeRK

-**OptimizerK** is an open-source application for optimizing images and media files.
+**OptimizeRK** is an open-source application for optimizing images and media files.
 It leverages powerful open-source tools like **FFmpeg**, **pngquant**, **MozJPEG**, and **gifsicle** to provide high-quality compression and conversion.

 ---